-"Due to the pandemic, schools have indirectly invited the community in general to their classes, and that community has witnessed the work that teachers do on a daily basis, coming to realize the skills and dedication they display in a class, their knowledge of topics, the methodology they use, and how they have adapted to technology as well as their good relationships with students.
+"Due to the pandemic, schools have indirectly invited the wider community into their classrooms, and that the community has witnessed the work that teachers do on a daily basis, coming to realize the skills and dedication they display in a class, their knowledge of topics, the methodology they use, and how they have adapted to technology as well as their good relationships with students.
 This has brought about a positive change in society's appreciation of the work of teachers."